digimori/PersonalLibraryApp/README.md

 #### Github into Gitpod/Local Code Editor/IDE:

-To deploy and run locally via an IDE:
+#### To deploy and run locally via an IDE:

-Use the Chrome browser
+- Use the Chrome browser
-Create a Gitpod account at this link
+- Create a Gitpod account at [this link](https://www.gitpod.io/)
-Download and install the Gitpod browser extension for Google Chrome.
+- Download and install the Gitpod browser extension for Google Chrome.
-Restart browser after installation has completed.
+- Restart browser after installation has completed.
-Log into Gitpod using your Github username and password.
-(If you don't already have a GitHub account, create one here Navigate into your desired Gitpod repository (This project's repository can be found both at the top of this README, and here Click the green "Gitpod" button on the top right of the repository file section.
+- Log into Gitpod using your Github username and password.
+If you don't already have a GitHub account, [create one here](https://github.com/signup?source=login)
+- Navigate into your desired Gitpod repository
+- This project's repository can be found both at the top of this README, [and here](https://github.com/digimori/PersonalLibraryApp)
+- Click the green "Gitpod" button on the top right of the repository file section.
+[image goes here]

-This will open the project into a Gitpod workspace and can then be worked on in a local setting, such as VSCode.
+- This will open the project into a Gitpod workspace and can then be worked on in a local setting, such as VSCode.

-Clone and Fork:
+#### Clone and Fork:

-Follow This link back to the Github project respository.
+-Follow [This link](https://github.com/digimori/PersonalLibraryApp) back to the Github project respository.
-Select the menu item above the repository files labelled "Code".
+- Select the menu item above the repository files labelled "Code".
-To clone: Select the appropriate url or open to Git Desktop.
+- To clone: Select the appropriate url or open to Git Desktop.
-To view on a web IDE: Click the dropdown labelled "Open in Web IDE" on the top right of the repository, and choose the appropriate IDE.
+- To view on a web IDE: Click the dropdown labelled "Open in Web IDE" on the top right of the repository, and choose the appropriate IDE.
-This dropdown can also be used to clone the code into VSCode IDE.
+- This dropdown can also be used to clone the code into VSCode IDE.
-To clone into the Local IDE - in the terminal, type 'git clone' followed by the URL that can be copied from the aforementioned Code URL.
+- To clone into the Local IDE - in the terminal, type 'git clone' followed by the URL that can be copied from the aforementioned Code URL.
-To fork - Follow the instructions as outlined in the Github Docs here.
+- To fork - Follow the instructions as outlined in the Github Docs here.

-To Deploy the respoitory to Github pages:
+#### To deploy to Heroku:

-Open the Github repository here
-Click the 'Settings' tab above the repository.
-In the side bar to the left, click on "Pages".
-Under "Build and Deployment", select the "Deploy from branch" under the "Source" tab.
-In the "Branch" drop-down below, select the '/main' branch and click save.
-This should create an accessible page once it has refreshed.
-Follow steps 1-3 again to find the deployed page, which will now be above the "Build and Deployment" section.

-#### Heroku

 ### Credits